tactx-io/simple-temperature-page/README.md

 ## Run
 Simply opent the index.html in your web browser.
 In order to set the MQTT broker address commend/uncommend line 96 and line 97 in index.html.
 * If the client is instantiated as in line 96 the website registers at the public broker of iot.eclipse.orgon port 80 On the current hardware setup the local broker is also configured as a MQTT bridge which forwards all the measured values to the remote broker.
-In best case you will be able to see the current water and air temperatures of the Attersee at [this}(https://goo.gl/maps/tfdvMruxt1s) location.
+In best case you will be able to see the current water and air temperatures of the Attersee at [this](https://goo.gl/maps/tfdvMruxt1s "Waterski location") location.
-* line 96 connects the client to a MQTT broker hosted on the localhost (Mosquitto)
+* line 96 connects the client to a MQTT broker running on the localhost (Mosquitto)